County reports 25 new COVID-19 cases

-AUBURN — The DeKalb County Health Department on Thursday reported 25 new cases of COVID-19 in county residents.
+AUBURN — The DeKalb County Health Department on Wednesday reported 25 new cases of COVID-19 in DeKalb County residents.

-The new cases bring the county’s total to 3,362 since the start of the pandemic and 352 in the first 14 days of January.
-Thursday’s total exactly matches this month’s average of 25 new cases per day, which is below the December average of 34 per day.
+The new cases bring the county’s total to 3,444 since the start of the pandemic and 434 in January.

-It has been seven days since anyone over the age of 80 was diagnosed as a new patient.
+It marked the first time in 13 days that anyone over the age of 80 was diagnosed as a new patient in DeKalb County.

 (0) comments